sim-intel/sim-intel.github.io/_posts/2025-12-26-full-body-teleop-part-1-body-tracking.md

 ### The Solution: OSC-Based Body Tracking

-I've created a patch for IsaacLab that enables body tracking support using an OSC (Open Sound Control) receiver approach.
+We've created a patch for IsaacLab that enables body tracking support using an OSC (Open Sound Control) receiver approach.
 Rather than relying solely on OpenXR extensions (which can be inconsistent across platforms), this solution receives body tracking data via UDP on port 9000.

 **Patch available here**: [IsaacLab Body Tracking Patch](https://gist.github.com/miguelalonsojr/d0e6d25e91eed9575bd7a05543ed9125)